How to Grow Cannabis

 - Grow medium: Options include coconut coir (fiber from coconuts), hydroton (small clay balls), and perlite (volcanic material).
 The most important factors here is to have a growing medium that is pH neutral and has good drainage.

-- Ventilation: This could be as simple as an open window, or it could mean small clip on fans, high powered fans or in-line fans and ducting, depending on your set up.
+- Ventilation: This could be as simple as an open window, or it could mean clip on fans, high powered fans or in-line fans and ducting, depending on your set up.

 You can also buy a ready-made flood and drain hydroponics kit that includes everything you need to set up a garden right away.